Narasingapadu

-Narasingapadu is a village in Palnadu district, (earlier Guntur district) of the Indian state of Andhra Pradesh.
+Narasingapadu is a village in Palnadu district, (earlier Palnadu district) of the Indian state of Andhra Pradesh.
 It is located in Nekarikallu mandal of Sattenapalli revenue division.

 Governance

 Narasingapadu gram panchayat is the local self-government of the village.
 It is divided into wards and each ward is represented by a ward member.

 Education

 As per the school information report for the academic year 2018–19, the village has only one MPP school.

 Education

 The primary and secondary school education is imparted by government, aided and private schools, under the School Education Department of the state.
 The total number of students enrolled in primary, upper primary and high schools in the village are 41.

 Zilla Parishad High School is a Zilla Parishad funded school, which provides secondary education in the village.